humanmade/reusable-features/README.md

 This repository is open to contributions from the entire **Human Made (HM)** team.
 To contribute:

 1. Create a new plugin or feature and publish it to a GitHub repository.
-2. Add the feature to the `reusable-features` repository by updating the `composer.json` file.
+2. Add the feature to the `features.txt` list.
 3. Test your feature thoroughly.
 4. Submit a pull request (PR) for review.